 A lasting sense of space-time

-Another aspect of existential reality interestingly reflected in Piet Mondrian’s Broadway Boogie Woogie and Victory Boogie Woogie is the overcrowded space of metropolitan areas.
+Another aspect of today’s reality interestingly reflected in Piet Mondrian’s Broadway Boogie Woogie and Victory Boogie Woogie is the overcrowded space of metropolitan areas.
 The space at human height is never the same for more than ten seconds in big cities.
-Contemporary urban spaces often manifest themselves aggressively and severely test our ability to maintain balance between external stimuli and our inner world.
+Contemporary urban spaces often manifest themselves aggressively and severely test our ability to maintain balance between external stimuli and our inner sense of space-time.

-It would be better to make the space of our everyday life more lasting, but this cannot mean bringing it to a halt.
+It would be desirable to have a more durable sense of space-time around us, but this cannot mean bringing today’s world to a halt.
 We obviously cannot return to the slow rhythms of the human being on foot or horseback, to the more static and monolithic social values connected with the rhythms of life in an agricultural society when the natural landscape changed so slowly as to almost remain static.

-More realistically, we can instead work to transform chaotic urban flux into more harmonious patterns, harmony being understood as a more balanced relationship between the parts; between the dynamic and variable aspects of physical reality and the sense of greater constancy demanded by our inner world.
-I have spoken of this repeatedly during my explanation of Mondrian’s paintings and it was, among other things, the point of departure for Cubism: the representation of dynamic space in a harmonious form.
+More realistically, we can instead work to transform chaotic urban fluxes into more harmonious patterns, harmony being understood as a more balanced relationship between the parts; between the dynamic and variable aspects of physical reality and the sense of greater constancy demanded by consciousness.
+I have spoken of this repeatedly during my explanation of Mondrian’s paintings and it was, among other things, the point of departure for Cubism: the representation of a dynamic space in a harmonious form.

 Yellow, red and blue façades?

 In speaking about the relations between Mondrian’s work and urban space, appearance is often confused with substance and somewhat crude examples are put forward.
-Comparisons are made and analogies discovered with disarming superficiality between the artist’s abstract compositions and the rectilinear façades of modern buildings, thus demonstrating once again an inability to do more than scratch the surface of the Neoplastic vision.
+Comparisons are made and analogies discovered with disarming superficiality between the artist’s abstract compositions and the rectilinear façades of modern buildings.

-The true link between Mondrian’s visual thought and urban space lies not in the façades of buildings with yellow, red or blue windows and façades but rather in the attempt to make the urban environment more homogeneous by transforming the manifold and fragmentary nature of external space into the continuity and duration of inner space.
-I shall give just one example for the present:
+The true link between Mondrian’s vision and urban space lies not in the façades with yellow, red or blue windows but, rather, in the attempt to make the urban scene more homogeneous by transforming the manifold and fragmentary nature of external space into the continuity and duration wished for by consciousness.
+I shall give just one example for the present.

 Urban architectural order